CAHOOTS (crisis response): History

 CAHOOTS was founded in 1989 by the Eugene Police Department and White Bird Clinic, a nonprofit mental health crisis intervention initiative that had been in existence since 1969 as an "alternative for those who didn't trust the cops."
 From its founding, White Bird Clinic had an informal working relationship with local law enforcement.
-CAHOOTS formalized the relationship.
+The establishment of CAHOOTS formalized the relationship.
 The name, an acronym for Crisis Assistance Helping Out On The Streets, was chosen because the White Bird Clinic "was now 'in cahoots' with the police."